-Often referred to as the eyes of a house, windows play a vital role in defining the character of a period property.
+Often referred to as the eyes of a house, authentic-style windows play a vital role in defining the character of a period property.
 Key components of overall appearance, they are inextricably linked with architectural style and it is often through examining windows that you can determine the age of a building.

 Should I repair or replace old windows?

 Original windows were made using traditional techniques that are hard to imitate today due to modern building regulations, and their unnecessary replacement erodes the character of period homes.
 This means it’s vital that very effort is made to preserve and maintain original windows or restore your original sash windows where possible.